What can you do to prevent and manage gout?

 Strategy 5: Stick With Your Medical Plan

 Once you have been diagnosed with gout, you are at greater risk of having future flare-ups of gout.
 These uric acid crystals can build up over years of time and regularly waver on the brink of becoming large enough to cause pain and acute arthritis.
+A study published by Versus Arthritus suggested that uric acid crystals can form in the joints and remain there without causing any problems for a long time.
+However, if there are too many crystals, they can break free from the cartilage and enter the space between the bones, causing a sudden onset of pain and inflammation, known as acute arthritis.
 As a result, gout management is very essential to avoid these flare-ups and you may consult your doctor on how to maintain the gout health.

 Medical plans designed to treat and prevent gout sometimes involve preventative measures like those mentioned above.
 For example, many medical plans for addressing gout involve dietary changes, losing weight, drinking more water, and avoiding habits like regular coffee or alcohol consumption.
 However, medical plans may also include medication.